pallets/click/docs/documentation.rst

 Command Short Help
 ------------------

 For commands, a short help snippet is generated.
-By default, it's the first sentence of the help message of the command.
-If it is too long, then it will show as much as it can on one line and ends with ``...``.
-This can also be overridden:
+By default, it's the first sentence of the docstring.
+If it is too long, then it will show as much as it can on one line and end with ``...``.
+The short help snippet can also be overridden with the kwarg ``short_help``:

 .. click:example::